polkoz/polkoz.github.io/content/post/project-management/index.md

 ## Ideation

-Hugo Blox supports a Markdown extension for mindmaps.
+Wowchemy supports a Markdown extension for mindmaps.

 Simply insert a Markdown code block labelled as `markmap` and optionally set the height of the mindmap as shown in the example below.